SchwartzKamel/chatbot_template/README.md

 ## Quickstart with Docker

-For a faster setup and deployment using Docker, use the provided Makefile command:
+For a fast setup and deployment using Docker, fill out the .env, then use the provided Makefile command:

 ```bash
 make auto-cache